LB5JJ/3-dollar-digi-mode-interface/README.md

 # Building the $3 DIGI-MODE Interface

-This is the companion repository the the Youtube video showing the build of the $3 digi-mode radio interface.
+This is the companion repository the the YouTube video showing the build of the $3 digi-mode radio interface.

 [![](video-thumb.png)](https://youtu.be/leWaIvXLb58)